 Year 802, 701 AD; A Trip into the Future

-The time traveler makes to calm down but he’s not out of the woods yet.
-He is face to face with a giant, white Sphinx anchoring on a burnished pedestal.
+The time traveller makes to calm down but he’s not out of the woods yet.
+He is face to face with a giant, white Sphinx anchored on a burnished pedestal.
 Surely this is it, “I’m dead,” he must think.
 He wonders what manner of creature humanity has educed into.
-In his attempt to shirk, it dawns on him that, for a while now, he’s been the cynosure for many strange eyes owned by equally strange, yet beautiful tiny creatures dressed in rich robes and attires.
+In his attempt to shirk, it dawns on him that, for a while now, he’s been the cynosure for many strange eyes owned by equally strange yet beautiful tiny creatures dressed in rich robes and attires.

 The Time Traveler Meets the Peace-loving Eloi Race